turingschool/front-end-curriculum/lessons/module-1/git-merge-conflicts.md

 Merge conflicts will happen to you at some point, and its important to learn how to resolve them successfully.
 A merge conflict happens when two branches change code in the same spot of a file and are attempted to be merged.
 Git doesn't know which of the changes to keep, and needs our help to resolve the conflict.

 <section class="checks-for-understanding">

 ### Instructions To Create a Merge Conflict

-##### Your goal is to see an error that says something like "error: failed to push some refs to github"
+##### Your goal is to create a pull request that says "Can't Automatically Merge when making the PR", if you get that error, proceed to the 'Resolving Merge Conflicts' section.

-##### When you see that error, follow the instructions at the bottom of the page to solve it!
+##### You may also see an error that says something like "error: failed to push some refs to github" when you try to push code.
+This is another situation where branches have gotten out of sync!
+Proceed to the 'Resolving Merge Conflicts' section.

 * Partner A makes a new repository on GitHub, select the option to Add a README file so that your repository is initialized with a README.md file.
 * Partner A adds Partner B as collaborator on GitHub